Are you selling items on Facebook Marketplace or Craigslist? Then watch for this scam!

 What Use is a Google Voice Number?

 The potential buyer is actually a crook, looking to use a Google Voice number in his/her scams.
-Essentially, the bad guy gets a brand-new phone number (that won’t be on any spam lists) that can be used anywhere in the world, on any computer or mobile device.
-It’s kind of like buying a burner phone, except with Google Voice, there’s no physical phone and the new number is free.
-It’s a burner number, to be used, abused and discarded.
+Essentially, the bad guy gets a brand-new phone number for free (that won’t be on any spam lists).
+Similar to buying a burner phone, the new Google Voice phone number is a major tool in a scammer’s arsenal.
+S/he will use it, abuse it and then discard it.

 The Fallout

-Who knows what scams or harassment will be carried out over the new number.
-But it will be very easy for the criminal to later stop using the number and cover their tracks.
+The new number will help the scammer carry out untold schemes and crimes.
+And it will be very easy for the criminal to later stop using the number and cover their tracks.
 And as they scamper off without a trace, you might not be in the clear.
 If the authorities investigate illegal activity on the Google Voice number, they may track down the owner of the linked phone number.
 That would be you, if you were duped into giving over the verification code!

 It gets even worse if you’re already using Google Voice.
 If you fall for this scam on your Google Voice number, the scammer may succeed in stealing your phone number from you!